nooh43/VeChainThor-initialization/README.md

 Version : 0.1.3
 One script that does it all, updates your system, enable required repos, install essential packages, and more..
-And most importantly it makes your system ready for VeChainThor node and also installs it!
+And most importantly it makes your system ready for VeChainThor node and also installs it! currently supports : Centos8, and more to come.

 ###### Features:
 - Update your system